51Degrees/documentation/src/features/automaticdatafileupdates.md

   query string parameters that are required when calling the 51Degrees Distributor service.

-Be aware that the compute nodes will start checking the URL for updates as soon as the 'Next published date', which is stored in the data file, is reached.
+Be aware that the compute nodes will start checking the URL for updates as soon as the 'next published date', which is stored in the data file, is reached.
 This may be before a new data file is actually available from the static URL.

-This means that you will probably need to make use of the `If-Modified-Since` HTTP header to allow the API to check if it needs an update without downloading the entire data file.
+This means that you will probably need to configure your URL to accept and make use of the `If-Modified-Since` HTTP header to allow the API to check if it needs an update without downloading the entire data file.

 See the [Distributor](@ref Info_Distributor) documentation for details of how this works.